wtclarke/fsl_mrs/docs/user_docs/quantitation.rst

 The integrated areas are shown in the final plot of the html report if a reference dataset is provided.

+**Please note that molality concentrations were calculated incorrectly in versions prior to 1.1.4.**

 References
 ----------